rammangrulkar/rammangrulkar.github.io/research/index.md

 ## Book Chapter

 <ul style="list-style-type:square">
+<li>The chapter entitled, Software Defined Network: A brief overview and survey of services,” has been accepted for publication in Springer Book, <a href="https://escripts.eai.eu/publication/333-software-defined-networking-for-ad-hoc-networks">“Software Defined Networks for Adhoc Networks”</a>.</li>

+<li>The chapter entitled, “Study of Machine Learning techniques for Recommendation System,” has been accepted for publication in Bentham Science Publisher, Book <a href="https://benthambooks.com/preorder-enquiries/subject/Artificial%20Intelligence%20and%20Data%20Science%20for%20Recommendation%20Systems:%20Current%20Trends,%20Technologies%20and%20Applications/category/SC109/book/Abhishek%20Majumder,%20Joy%20Lal%20Sarkar%20and%20Arindam%20Majumder/">“Artificial Intelligence and Data Science for Recommendation Systems: Current Trends, Technologies and Applications”</a>.</li>

+<li>The chapter entitled, “Federated Learning for Brain Tumor Segmentation on Cloud”, authored by Deep Gandhi, Jash Mehta, Nemil Shah, Ramchandra Mangrulkar has been accepted for publication in CRC Press, Taylor, and Francis Series Book <a href="https://www.routledge.com/Cloud-Computing-Technologies-for-Smart-Agriculture-and-Healthcare/Shrawankar-Malik-Arora/p/book/9781032068039">“Cloud Computing Technologies for Smart Agriculture and Healthcare”</a>.</li>

+<li>The chapter entitled, <a href="https://www.igi-global.com/book/enabling-blockchain-technology-secure-networking/253545">“Blockchain and It's Applications in Healthcare”</a> authored by Sumukh Maduskar, Maitri Gohil, Vikrant Gajria and Ramchandra Mangrulkar has been publichsed in Book “Enabling Blockchain Technology for Secure Networking and Communications" published by the by the United States of America IGI Global Information Science Reference (an imprint of IGI Global)701 E. Chocolate Avenue Hershey PA, USA</li>

+<li>The chapter entitled, <a href="https://www.igi-global.com/chapter/application-of-steganography-for-secure-data-transmission-using-lossless-compression/280007">“Application of Steganography for Secure Data Transmission Using Lossless Compression”</a>, authored by Kylyn Fernandes, Ankit Rishi Gupta, Pratik Panchal and Ramchandra Mangrulkar, published in: Multidisciplinary Approach to Modern Digital Steganography, IGI Global</li>

+<li>The chapter entitled, <a href="https://link.springer.com/chapter/10.1007%2F978-981-33-4996-4_4">“Recent Challenges in IoT”</a> authored by Sumukh Maduskar, Maitri Gohil, and Ramchandra Mangrulkar has been approved for publication in Book “Security Issues and Privacy Threats in Smart Ubiquitous Computing", published by the in-Springer book series Studies in Systems, Decision and Control.</li>

-<li>The chapter entitled, ‘Data Acquisition and Preparation for Artificial Intelligence and Machine Learning Applications,’ authored by Kallol Bosu Roy Choudhuri, Ramchandra Mangrulkar has been accepted for publication in CRC Press, Taylor, and Francis Series Book ‘Design of Intelligent System using Machine Learning and Deep Learning’ </li>
+<li>The chapter entitled, ‘Data Acquisition and Preparation for Artificial Intelligence and Machine Learning Applications,’ authored by Kallol Bosu Roy Choudhuri, Ramchandra Mangrulkar has been accepted for publication in CRC Press, Taylor, and Francis Series Book ‘Design of Intelligent System using Machine Learning and Deep Learning’</li>

 <li>The chapter entitled, ‘Application of Deep Learning in Counting WBCs, RBCs And Blood Platelets Using Faster Region Convolutional Neural Network,’ authored by Nirav Jain, Shail Shah, Ramchandra Mangrulkar, Pankaj Sonawane, has been accepted for publication in CRC Press, Taylor, and Francis Series Book ‘Design of Intelligent System using Machine Learning and Deep Learning.’</li>